 Frequently Asked Questions

 Whether you’re new to therapy or already familiar with the process, I encourage you to take a moment to read through the FAQs.
 If you choose to work with me, you’ll be asked to sign a therapy agreement.
-This outlines what you can expect from committing to therapy, as well as what will be expected of you.
+This outlines what you can expect from committing to therapy.

-If you feel that talking therapy might be right for you and you're interested in working together, please get in touch by email.
-If I have availability, I’ll offer you a 50-minute online initial consultation, which costs £40.
+• If you feel that talking therapy might be right for you and you're interested in working together please get in touch via phone or email and I can let you know my availability.

 If we decide not to move forward together, I’d be happy to suggest alternative options or refer you to other resources.

 Trust your instincts.
-Our initial consultation is an opportunity for us both to explore whether we’re a good fit for working together.
+Our initial call is an opportunity for us both to explore whether we’re a good fit for working together.

-I see the therapeutic relationship as a collaborative process, where both client and therapist actively contribute to the work.
+I see the therapeutic relationship as a collaborative process, where both client and therapist actively contribute to the work and invest in building trust together.

-It may take more than one session to determine if we’re a good match, but it’s important that we both feel comfortable moving forward together.
+It may take more than one conversation to determine if we’re a good match but it is important you feel comfortable moving forward.

 We’ll meet for 50 minutes each week, on the same day and time.
 This is a mutual commitment we make for the length of our work together.